Moonilal to bring 'political witch-hunt' bill to Parliament - Trinidad and Tobago Newsday

 Moonilal to bring 'political witch-hunt' bill to Parliament

-FORMER minister of housing Roodal Moonilal is calling on Attorney General Reginald Armour to disclose how much the State has spent on legal and professional fees in court matters involving the Estate Management and Business Development Company Ltd (EMBD).
+Former Minister of Housing Roodal Moonilal is again calling on Attorney General Reginald Armour to disclose how much the state has spent on legal and professional fees in court matters involving the Estate Management and Business Development Company Ltd (EMBD).

 The Privy Council recently instructed EMBD to pay Junior Sammy Contractors Ltd (JSCL) $82.8 million in a civil case over unpaid work.

-EMBD is also pursuing a civil matter against Moonilal, former EMBD officials and three contractors over claims of collusion and bid rigging.
+EMBD is also pursuing another civil matter against Moonilal, former EMBD officials and three contractors over claims of collusion.

 The EMBD alleges the group conspired to corruptly obtain contracts for the rehabilitation of roads and infrastructure granted before the September 2015 general election.

-Speaking at a media briefing on October 30, Armour did not disclose the amount spent but defended the decision to pursue the case and the composition of the legal team.
+Speaking at a media briefing on October 30, Armour did not disclose the amount spent on legal fees in the Junior Sammy lawsuit, but defended the decision to pursue the appeal all the way to the Privy Council.
+He also defended the composition of the legal team.

 “It is always a judgment call on the seniority and number of lawyers you will retain to defend or advance a particular case and it is expected that the judgment call to select the attorneys will be responsible.”